Is it paranoid to think your Wi-Fi owner is monitoring what you do online? Maybe.

 - The specific web pages and their URLs.

-- The duration you spent on each website.
+- How much time you spent on each website and online.

-- The exact time you connected to the Wi-Fi.
+- Timestamps of when you connected to the Wi-Fi.

 Does Incognito Mode Hide My Activities from Wi-Fi Owners?